waocats/crabgo/src/doc/src/reference/resolver.md

 rand = ">=0.6"  # note: open requirements such as this are discouraged
 ```

-In this example, Cargo may build two copies of the `rand` crate, even though a
+In this example, Crabgo may build two copies of the `rand` crate, even though a
 single copy at version `0.7.3` would meet all requirements.
 This is because the
 resolver's algorithm favors building the latest available version of `rand` for
 Package B, which is `0.8.5` at the time of this writing, and that is
 incompatible with Package A's specification.
 The resolver's algorithm does not
 currently attempt to "deduplicate" in this situation.

-The use of open-ended version requirements like `>=0.6` is discouraged in Cargo.
+The use of open-ended version requirements like `>=0.6` is discouraged in Crabgo.
-But, if you run into this situation, the [`cargo update`] command with the
+But, if you run into this situation, the [`crabgo update`] command with the
 `--precise` flag can be used to manually remove such duplications.

-[`cargo update`]: ../commands/cargo-update.md
+[`crabgo update`]: ../commands/crabgo-update.md

 ### SemVer-breaking patch release breaks the build

 Sometimes a project may inadvertently publish a point release with a
 SemVer-breaking change.
-When users update with `cargo update`, they will pick
+When users update with `crabgo update`, they will pick
 up this new release, and then their build may break.
 In this situation, it is
 recommended that the project should [yank] the release, and either remove the
 SemVer-breaking change, or publish it as a new SemVer-major version increase.